lakeff/ReinoCMDS2/README.md

 - `.incomingdecay`
   - will list 6 of the plots that are closest to decay.
   - Shortcut: *.incd*
+- `.plotsowned (page)`
+  - will list how many plots are owned per player, in descending order.
+  - Example: *.plotsowned*
+  - Shortcut: *.po 2*
 - `.playerinfo (Player)`
   - will list the player's steamID, online status, clan name, Position, and list all of their castles (with index ID, region, and time remaining on heart).
   - Example: *.playerinfo Bob*